cliffano/couchtato/README.md

 Couchtato
 ---------

-CouchDB documents iterator
+CouchDB document utility tool

 Overview
 --------

-Couchtato is a command line tool that can remotely iterate all documents in a CouchDB database and apply a set of JavaScript functions against each document.
+Couchtato is a command line tool that iterates all documents in a CouchDB database and applies a set of JavaScript functions against each document.
 These functions are defined in a Couchtato config file, which is basically a simple JavaScript file in the form of a NodeJS module.
 Couchtato also provides basic convenient functions for updating, deleting, and counting documents.